Use this statutory declaration of name change if you are over 18 and wish to change your name.

 Do I need a solicitor to change my name?

 Once you have completed and printed your statutory declaration of name change you will have to have it sworn by a solicitor (or Commissioner for Oaths) for it to be valid.
 You must also sign this document with your old and new names.

 Who should I inform about a change of name?

 You should inform all official organisations, banks and companies which you deal with on a regular basis.
 These may include:

-You may also need to change your name with any online shopping or entertainment companies which hold your payment details (eg. Amazon or Netflix) and your local gym or companies with which you have direct debit arrangements.
+You may also need to change your name with any online shopping or entertainment companies that hold your payment details (eg Amazon or Netflix) and your local gym or companies with which you have direct debit arrangements.
 This is because a different name to the one held by your bank or credit card provider can cause payment issues.